aig3rim/Customer_segmentation/README.md

 # Customer segmentation

 ## Introduction
-This is a source code for a Medium blog post Data Driven Cistomer Segmentation.
+This is a source code for my Medium blog post Data Driven Cistomer Segmentation.

 ### Motivation
 I believe that the best way to learn about marketing data science is to work through examples.